 Say ATTRAVERSIAMO with love and conviction.
 Attraversiamo to a wonderful place, to a wonderful change, to a wonderful YOU.

 The Philippine landmark featured in this write-up is The SAN JUANICO BRIDGE.

-The San Juanico Bridge is regarded as the longest bridge in the Philippines connecting the islands of Samar and Leyte.
-It is considered by most as a symbol of love since it is a gift of former Philippine President, Ferdinand Marcos to his wife Imelda, a native of Leyte Province.
+The San Juanico Bridge is regarded as one of the longest bridges in the Philippines connecting the islands of Samar and Leyte.
+It is considered by most as a symbol of love since it is a gift of a former Philippine President to his wife, a native of Leyte Province.

 How to Get There: The San Juanico Bridge is the major route for Eastern Visayans as it connects Tacloban City on the Leyte side and the town of Santa Rita on the Samar side.